robotology/gz-sim-yarp-plugins/README.md

 # gz-sim-yarp-plugins

+[!WARNING]
-**This repository contains a preliminary work in progress of integration of Modern Gazebo (gz) and YARP devices, a port of some functionalities of https://github.com/robotology/gazebo-yarp-plugins to Modern Gazebo.
-The repo is working in progress, and public interfaces can change without warning.**
+> This repository contains a preliminary work in progress of integration of Modern Gazebo (gz) and YARP devices, a port of some functionalities of <https://github.com/robotology/gazebo-yarp-plugins> to Modern Gazebo. \
+> The repo is working in progress, and public interfaces can change without warning.

 ## Installation